python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 The goal of the current lesson is to familiarize new students with the "Terminal" program of the Linux operating system (OS).

 ### Background Information:
 This exercise is developed based on the Ubuntu distribution of the Linux OS, but should be applicable for other distributions as well.
-Linex includes several pre-installed programs or applications, commonly called "Apps".
+Linux includes several pre-installed programs or applications, commonly called "Apps".
 One such pre-installed program is the Terminal, which is a text-based user interface for interacting with the OS itself, with storage devices (e.g., a hard drive, CD/DVD drive, or flash drive), and with the internet.
 The Terminal program is also called the "command-prompt", the "shell", and the "console".
 (Further details: for older Unix computer systems, the terms "terminal" and "console" referred to a physical piece of equipment.
 Within the Linux OS, they refer to software providing similar functionality).

 ### Some useful resources: